 Yes, I don’t think there is an ideal, but I think that in every school, we need to work with kids at the outer edge of their reading ability and writing ability so they’re being pushed.
 And so, finding common texts and writing tasks that are slightly uncomfortable for all kids, so that we can get on their growth edge, is an essential part of pushing them to become better readers and better writers.
-And grappling with complex texts and complex writing tasks through close reads, and writing that goes through multiple drafts has to be a regular thing, K through 12.
+And grappling with complex texts and complex writing tasks through close reads, and writing that goes through multiple drafts has to be a regular thing, Kindergarten through 12.

 And at the same time, we have to build a culture of love of reading and writing.
 So there also have to be times in the day when kids get to read and write more for pleasure.
 For elementary kids, it should be pretty much every day: some time for reading where teachers are either conferencing with kids or reading on their own.
 But there should be this “We love to read” feeling everywhere in the building.

 And in middle and high school, we shouldn’t give that up.
 We may not be able to fit it in every day, but we should have a couple times a week at least where kids have a silent reading time where they’re allowed to read and they’re helped to make good choices and we model the pleasure of reading, just to get more kids to be readers and loving reading.
 And you need times where kids have flexible writing tasks as well, but I am much less attached to flexible choice writing time for kids being a regular thing.
 I think kids do need flexible journaling times and writing times and free writes occasionally, but I think constraints around writing don’t kill the creativity in kids.
 Having kids write through particular formats and genres that fit the project you’re doing still allows for a lot of expression.